 We love the retro look of ticking.
 The classic narrow stripes look good with just about everything, and the fabric itself gets so nice and soft as it’s laundered.
 Ticking is also a tough fabric that can stand up to the stains and spills an apron must endure.
-Our fast and easy half Ticking Apron design is beginner-friendly and fun to sew.
+Our fast and easy half design in terrific ticking is beginner-friendly and fun to sew.

 To take advantage of the ticking’s inherent softness, we were sparing with the interfacing, adding just a bit of lightweight fusible on the waistband and the pockets.
 This allows the apron to wrap more comfortably around your body.

 Measurements are shown below so it’s easy to cut your main panel, waistband, and waist ties slightly larger or smaller for your best fit.
 The design is meant to sit at the natural waist line with the ties wrapping from the back and either knotting or tying into a bow at the front.

 This little apron is so fast and easy, it’s great as a last minute gift idea.
 Whip one up, then bundle it with some cooking utensils, a cookbook or maybe your own favorite baked goods.
 The apron and its long ties make their own gift wrap.